16 May CBD Terms You Should Know: Full Spectrum, Decarboxylation, and the Entourage Effect

 As you’re learning more about CBD and how it can help keeps you balanced, you’ll likely come across three terms: full-spectrum, decarboxylation, and entourage effect.

-There’s a reason why so many people are seeking out CBD oil as a daily supplement to encourage health and wellness.
+There’s a reason why so many people are seeking out CBD oil to encourage health and wellness.
 By understanding full spectrum, decarboxylation, and the entourage effect, you’ll have a greater sense on how CBD provides its many balancing and restorative effects.

 What is Full-Spectrum?

 Full-spectrum is a term to describe hemp-derived CBD oil that contains all the compounds naturally found in the hemp plant, including CBD, as well as fatty acids, waxes, chlorophyll, essential vitamins, minerals, fatty acids, terpenes, flavonoids, and trace levels of other cannabinoids like THC.

 While CBD is one of the most recognized and well-studied cannabinoids found in full-spectrum hemp oil it is just one of what scientists have so far identified to be more than 100 cannabinoids and over 400 total compounds in full-spectrum hemp oil.

 Cannabinoids like CBD interact with the body’s major regulatory network – the endocannabinoid system.
 The endocannabinoid system is responsible for regulating a wide array of the body’s functions, some of which include sleep, mood, appetite, and immune response.
 By stimulating the endocannabinoid system, CBD and the other cannabinoids in CBD oil support its efforts to keep everything balanced.

 Full-spectrum CBD oil also contains some 20 flavonoids, which are naturally occurring group of phytonutrients responsible for hemp’s vivid non-green color pigments and helping to protect the plant.
 It also has well as over 200 terpenes, the essential oils in cannabis that are known for giving the plants their distinct smell and taste.
 The purpose of terpenes appears to go beyond the role they play in aroma and flavor, and more is being discovered all the time on how they also can interact with the body’s endocannabinoid system to support health.